Is is necessary to translate an FBI Apostille and FBI Background Check from English to Spanish?

 Are you traveling to Spain (or another Spanish-speaking country) and need a background check, criminal history or identity summary (IdHS) from the FBI or your local or state government?
-If that is the case, you will probably need to translate it, along with the federal apostille or authentication, from English to Spanish before your appointment at one of the Spanish Consulates or the Spanish Embassy.
+If that is the case, you will probably need to translate it, along with the federal apostille or authentication, also know as an FBI Apostille, from English to Spanish before your appointment at one of the Spanish Consulates or the Spanish Embassy.
 We get a lot of calls regarding background check translations, and the following are the answers to the most frequently asked questions.

 In the past few years, the FBI has streamlined the process for ordering a history report.
 There is now an option to electronically request your Identity History Summary Checks and, if you find an issue, you can electronically request an Identity History Summary Challenge.
 This is called eDO, which is an electronic departmental order.
 According to order 556-73, individuals are allowed to obtain a copy of an FBI Identity History Summary in order to see what records, if any, are on file or in order to provide evidence that no files or criminal records exist.